 Anybody can purchase Plan B and Generic Emergency Contraceptives at local Blacksburg grocers and pharmacies.
 Project Ruby can deliver Ella overnight to you after a consultation with their providers.

 Note: these are 3rd party services not affiliated with Virginia Tech.

 VT students can receive the HPV vaccine at the Schiffert Health Center.
 Students pay for the vaccine at their appointment and can request an invoice to submit to their insurance companies for (potential) reimbursement.
 Any person with insurance can often contact the local Blacksburg pharmacies and inquire about getting the Gardasil vaccine directly from them.
 Many will give the vaccine at no cost to the person (so you won't need to pay that day) and directly bill your insurance company.

 Any Virginia Tech student can get a free HIV test (and Hep C and syphilis tests if requested) on the second and fourth Tuesday of the month from 9 a.m. - 4:30 p.m.
 You may also make an appointment with a Schiffert Health Care health care provider to get an HIV test (at low cost but not free).
 Several other local HIV testing locations are available including the Drop in Center in Roanoke.

 The Schiffert Health Center offers sexual health appointments in the Women's Clinic and general medical clinics.

-The Christiansburg Health Department offers various STD tests.
-As of 2019, the VDH offers mobile std testing services and has a mobile clinic/bus where you can be tested for free.
+The Montgomery County Health Department offers various STD tests.
 You can also call the Drop In Center in Roanoke.